Portrait and Research Interests

 My research interests include corpus linguistics, syntax, robust parsing, cognitive linguistics, digital humanities, formal grammar, semantic mining, automated media content analysis.

-In the winter term 2017/18 I am working as Substituting Professor for German Linguistics at TU Dortmund University.
+In the winter term 2017/18 I have worked as Substituting Professor for German Linguistics at TU Dortmund University.

 I have worked at the linguistics department of University of Konstanz, substituting Prof. Dr. Miriam Butt from 2015 to 2017 as Professor of Computational and General Linguistics.